 Harlem Office Space

 Harlem Office Space – If you have to define which is the most diverse, inspirational and colorful New York neighborhood, you will surely think about Harlem as one of them.
 Situated on the north part of Manhattan Island, Harlem has been established in the 17th century by European settlers.
 After being fought over between the settlers and the British, it has been burned to the ground and then re-established.
 Being mostly agricultural, the neighborhood soon started to attract European settlers of Italian and Jewish ancestry.

 Historically, Harlem is a purely residential area.
 The high number of American newcomers in the 1920s has shaped the area as home also to a lot of theatres and music venues that gave many artists an opportunity to show their talents – Apollo Theatre and the Savoy Ballroom continue working today and remember the events of Duke Ellington, Josephine Baker, and Louis Armstrong.
 With a prevailing number of residents, rezoning and modernization projects in the last 10 years have attracted Harlem a new wave of residents.

 This is much lower than what businesses are paying in Midtown or Lower Manhattan, and there is a demand for office space for rent from start-ups and healthcare-related businesses.
 About 33% is the increase of businesses established in Harlem in the last 10 years, with the healthcare sector being the biggest employer in the area.
-The variety of office space available is drawing businesses that look to lower their fixed expenses and find easily workers.
-If you compare these prices to the publicly available commercial real estate leasing data, you will see that Harlem office lease rates are much below the average price for New York, they are around $80 per square foot for Class A buildings and just around $60 for a lease in a Class B Building.
+The variety of Harlem office space availability is drawing businesses that looking to lower their fixed expenses and find easily workers.
+In the event that you contrast these costs with the openly accessible business and commercial office renting information, you can see that

 Gentrification stepped in in Harlem in recent years and this is visible also on the prices of residential buildings.
 If the trend continues, Harlem might reach the price levels of Manhattan-Midtown in 8 to 10 years.
-If you decide to lease office space long-term now, this will definitely be a good opportunity for a small to medium-sized company.
+If you decide to lease office space long-term now, this will definitely be a good opportunity for a small to medium size company.